-Games these days are primarily GPU dependent, and as a long as you have a “decent” processor things should be fine.
+Games these days are primarily GPU dependent, and as long as you’ve a “decent” processor things should be fine.

 For example, if you see two laptops at a similar price range- one with a GTX 1660 and the other with a GTX 1660ti, get the latter.

 Well, budget is still THE determining factor when it comes to purchasing a laptop.
 This should come as no surprise, but don’t get worried- you can get a pretty decent gaming setup these days without emptying your pockets.

 There are great gaming laptops under 1000 dollars, and if you’re the bang for buck type we suggest something in the 1500 to 2000 dollar range.
 If you aren’t limited by budget, then there are certainly ultra-high-end options if you look at gaming laptops below 3000 dollars range.